lay-john/FLARE24-Task2/README.md

 ## Evaluation
-You can run T2andT3_FLARE24_DSC_NSD_Eval.py in .[the evalution code](https://github.com/JunMa11/FLARE/tree/main/FLARE24) to get the results reported in the paper
+You can run T2andT3_FLARE24_DSC_NSD_Eval.py in [the evalution code](https://github.com/JunMa11/FLARE/tree/main/FLARE24) to get the results reported in the paper
 ## Results
-You can get our performance in MICCAI FLARE2024 Task2 on the team named lyy1 in .[result](https://www.codabench.org/competitions/2320/#/pages-tab)
+You can get our performance in MICCAI FLARE2024 Task2 on the team named lyy1 in [result](https://www.codabench.org/competitions/2320/#/pages-tab)

 ## Contributing